haileyplusplus/demo-access-checker/README.md

 # Access Checker

-This is a simple utility to check access for an on-call employee.
+This is a simple utility to demonstrate how one might check access for an on-call employee.
 All example data is manually stored in the config/ subdirectory.

 ## Running